aalling93/Custom-made-SAR-speckle-reduction/README.md

 # Speckle reduction of SAR images
-Speckle is the inherent noise-like phenomenon present in Synthetic Aperature Radar images.
+Speckle noise inherent in SAR images weakens the meaningful applications of the SAR.
+The reduction of the speckle noise is implemented, leading to actual filtering algorithms, based on the early propositions for speckle filtering.
+To evaluate the performance of the different algorithms, several parameters are introduced.
+All parameters are based on statistical theory and should be well known within the field.
+The only exception is the EQP devel- oped by the author to quantify the quality of the edges after a speckle filtering(using an edge detection).

+In addition to the parameters, the analysis builds on the visual interpretation of the SAR images.
+Conclusively, the Lee-filter turns out to be superior to the others in terms of speckle reduction and edge preservation, having only a slight disadvantage in dealing with close targets.

 Here, filters useful for **all** types of SAR images are devloped.
 The fitlers are not assuming that the SAR images are e.g. Sentinel-1.
 The filters themselves calculate all the neccesary statistics etc. to fully function.

 # MATLAB-Speckle-reduction